GRiD Gridcase 1520 Laptop (LCD)

 I installed a new Dallas RTC chip, and re-capped the DC-DC board and cleaned up the leaked capacitor electrolyte from the PCB.

-After replacing the Dallas RTC module, the laptop booted up asking for a BIOS boot password, after some research I found this site dedicated to this very issue, I guess the new Dallas chip has FF’s in the memory location that GRiD used for the password storage, I was able to enter the upper ASCII chars and get past it, but the setpass utility would not take the upper ASCII password. luckily the person who made the site documenting this issue, also made a utility to generate a type-able backdoor password, which I used with the setpass utility to then clear the password.
+After replacing the Dallas RTC module, the laptop booted up asking for a BIOS boot password, after some research I found this site dedicated to this very issue, I guess the new Dallas chip has FF’s in the memory location that GRiD used for the password storage, I was able to enter the upper ASCII chars and get past it, but the setpass utility would not take the upper ASCII password. luckily the person who made the site documenting this issue, also made a utility to generate a type-able backdoor password (I am mirroring this file, the original site’s download says its infected with a virus and is no longer available), I used this generated password with the setpass utility to then clear the password.